TradeTrust/tradetrust-core/README.md

 } from '@tradetrust-tt/tradetrust-core'

 const document = {
-    // raw v2 document with dns-did as identitify proof } as any
+    // raw tradetrust v2 document with dns-did as identitify proof } as any

 async function start() {